Blog

 Reading time: 3 minutes

-Project transparency
+Project Transparency

-The problem is not a lack of reporting, but rather a lack of project transparency in the true sense of the word.
+The problem is not a lack of reporting, but a lack of project transparency in the true sense of the word.

-Typical causes of insufficient project transparency
+Common causes of a lack of project transparency

-In practice, similar patterns repeatedly emerge:
+In practice, similar patterns emerge time and again:

 • Project data is spread across multiple tools and files

-• Costs, resources, and schedules are considered separately.
+• Costs, resources, and schedules are considered separately

-Project transparency
+Project Transparency

 What decision-makers need instead

-• Where are deviations currently occurring?
+• Where are discrepancies currently occurring?

-• Which projects are developing critically?
+• Which projects are facing challenges?

 • What impact do delays have on costs and resources?

-• Where is there a need for immediate action?
+• Where is immediate action needed?

 Project transparency as a management tool